jtranquilli/arb-bot/README.md

 January 7, 2024
 - Solved very convoluted bug involving the API returning strings which contain quotation marks themselves, implemented some string cleaning in the JSON parsing process.
 - Implemented some asynchronous API calls using <mutex> and <async> which allowed me to match the rate limit for the API.
 Shaved a considerable amount of time off the data collection process.
 - Considering different methods of measuring risk and liquidity.
 Depth of order book is potentially the best option for my purposes.
-I'm also considering cutting the asset pool by about 80% on the basis of low volume currencies posing too high of a risk.
+I'm also considering cutting the asset pool by about 80% on the basis of low volume currencies posing too high of a risk to latency.